niclew17/startup/notes.md

 ```
 > tells the page what to render based on the route (what is searched for)
 18. What role does npm play in web development?
 > Manages node packages and downloads 3rd party packages
+> NPM (Node Package Manager) is a fundamental component in web development, serving as a comprehensive package manager for JavaScript and Node.js.
+It enables developers to effortlessly install, manage, and distribute code packages, fostering a centralized repository for reusable libraries.
+Playing a pivotal role in dependency management, npm ensures the orderly tracking of project dependencies in a package.json file, promoting consistent and reproducible builds by managing version control.
+Additionally, npm facilitates scripting through the package.json file, empowering developers to define and execute various tasks, such as build processes and test runs.
+Its utility extends to global tooling, allowing the installation and management of tools like webpack and ESLint on a global scale.
+Moreover, npm fosters community collaboration by providing a platform for developers to share code, contribute to existing projects, and engage in open-source development.
+It also simplifies project initialization with templates and incorporates security features for auditing and addressing vulnerabilities in dependencies, solidifying its role as a key player in modern web development workflows.
 19. What does package.json do in a npm project?
+> 1. Lists all packages
-> lists all packages, when deploying it tells what packages to install, also has meta info for the project
+> 2. When deploying it tells what packages to install
+> 3. Has meta info for the project
+> The package.json file in an npm project serves as a pivotal configuration file, encapsulating metadata and essential information.
+It manages project dependencies through the dependencies and devDependencies sections, specifying required packages and their versions.
+Additionally, it facilitates version control by allowing developers to define semantic versioning rules for dependencies.
+The scripts section enables the creation of custom commands for various tasks, and the file includes metadata like project name, description, author, and license.
+Often used for project initialization and setup, the package.json file is crucial for establishing project parameters and global tooling.
+It also supports security auditing through the npm audit command, checking for vulnerabilities in dependencies, consolidating its role as a central hub for project configuration and management in the npm ecosystem.
 20. What does the fetch function do?
 >  Make asynchronous requests to the server and load the information that is returned by the server onto the web pages.
+> The fetch function in JavaScript is used to make asynchronous HTTP requests to a specified URL, returning a Promise that resolves to the Response to that request, allowing for handling and processing of the data.
 21. What does node.js do?
-> runs the server
+> Runs the server
+> Node.js is a server-side JavaScript runtime environment that enables the execution of JavaScript code outside of a web browser, facilitating the development of scalable and efficient network applications.
 22. What does Vite do?
-> Bundles code to for production and can be deployed to a server
+> Bundles code for production and can be deployed to a server
+> Vite is a build tool for modern web development that offers fast and efficient development and production workflows for frontend projects, particularly those using Vue.js, React, or other JavaScript frameworks.